-Desogestrel contains (would you believe it) desogestrel and is the standard and newest form of the mini pill (progestogen-only pill).
+Desogestrel contains (would you believe it) desogestrel and is a form of the mini pill (progestogen-only pill).
 It is really safe for nearly every woman, but like all desogestrel pills, some of us have issues with breakthrough bleeding as there is no oestrogen in the mini pill to help with cycle control.

 What is in the Desogestrel pill?